Qajar Iran: Rise to power

 "Like virtually every dynasty that ruled Persia since the 11th century, the Qajars came to power with the backing of Turkic tribal forces, while using educated Persians in their bureaucracy".
 Among these Turkic tribes, however, Turkmens of Iran played the most prominent role in bringing Qajars to power.
-In 1779 following the death of Karim Khan of the Zand dynasty, Agha Mohammad Khan Qajar, the leader of the Qajars, set out to reunify Iran.
+In 1779, following the death of Karim Khan of the Zand dynasty, Agha Mohammad Khan Qajar, the leader of the Qajars, set out to reunify Iran.
 Agha Mohammad Khan was known as one of the cruelest kings, even by the standards of 18th-century Iran.
 In his quest for power, he razed cities, massacred entire populations, and blinded some 20,000 men in the city of Kerman because the local populace had chosen to defend the city against his siege.

 The Qajar armies at that time were mostly composed of Turkoman warriors and Georgian slaves.
 By 1794, Agha Mohammad Khan had eliminated all his rivals, including Lotf Ali Khan, the last of the Zand dynasty.
-He reestablished Persian control over the territories in the entire Caucasus.
+He reestablished Iranian control over the territories in the entire Caucasus.
 Agha Mohammad established his capital at Tehran, a town near the ruins of the ancient city of Rayy.
 In 1796, he was formally crowned as shah.
 In 1797, Agha Mohammad Khan was assassinated in Shusha, the capital of Karabakh Khanate, and was succeeded by his nephew, Fath-Ali Shah Qajar.